google/fonts/cc-by-sa/knowledge/modules/the_canadian_syllabics/lessons/dene_syllabics/content.md

 William Carpenter Bompass, *Prayers, lessons, and hymns in the Tenni or Slavi language of the Indians of Mackenzie River in the North-West Territory of Canada*.
 London, Society for Promoting Christian Knowledge, 1900

-[British and Foreign Bible Society], *The four Gospels and the Acts of the Apostles*.
+British and Foreign Bible Society, *The four Gospels and the Acts of the Apostles*.
 British and Foreign Bible Society, London, 1903

 Ervin Bird Glass, John McDougall, *The ritual of the Methodist Church, with forms of prayer*.
 Methodist Missionary Society, Toronto, 1899

-[International Organization for Standardization], *Information technology—Universal Multiple-Octet Coded Character Set (UCS): Part 1: Architecture and Basic Multilingual Plane: Amendment 11: Unified Canadian Aboriginal Syllabics*.
+International Organization for Standardization, *Information technology—Universal Multiple-Octet Coded Character Set (UCS): Part 1: Architecture and Basic Multilingual Plane: Amendment 11: Unified Canadian Aboriginal Syllabics*.
 From ISO/IEC 10646–1:1993, FDAM 11, L2/98–128, 1998

 Louise Perrault, *Prières, cantiques et catéchisme en langue Montagnaise ou Chipeweyan*.
 Montréal, 1857.